loc-codes/Card-Churner/README.md

 > - Ensure `churn_history.csv` is updated with relevant data before running the script.
 > - Make sure all the required libraries are installed.

-**Contributions**
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 Happy Churning! 🎉